SmritiBiswas/SmritiBiswas/README.md

 <h2 align="left">Hi 👋!
-My name is Smriti Biswas and I'm an Aspiring Data Analyst from India </h2>
+My name is Smriti Biswas and I'm an Aspiring Data Analyst from India. </h2>

 ###